fungos/blog/content/dolphin-deep-dive.md

 timeout error.

-Checking again the stack trace we see that _Solid_ device manager frontend will request to `loadBackends()` in `ManagerBasePrivate`, which in turn [process all kind of backends](https://cgit.kde.org/solid.git/tree/src/solid/devices/managerbase.cpp?id=e33da0b273312877770d14ee9b6906acfacba8d0#n65) indiscriminately as it is agnostic about its clients intentions.
+Checking again the stack trace we see that _Solid_ device manager frontend will request to `loadBackends()` in `ManagerBasePrivate`, which in turn [processes all kinds of backends](https://cgit.kde.org/solid.git/tree/src/solid/devices/managerbase.cpp?id=e33da0b273312877770d14ee9b6906acfacba8d0#n65) indiscriminately as it is agnostic about its clients intentions.

 Now we know that: